CodeItQuick/CodeItQuick.github.io/_posts/2024-05-29-beginner-rules-of-TDD.md

 6. Refactor your tests just like you refactor your code
 7. More tests make refactoring easier not more difficult
 8. Run the tests frequently; every 5 minutes is probably too slow.
-9. The vast majority of production code is not clean enough to test drive
+9. The vast majority of production code is not clean enough to test drive, until you get really skilled
 10. No control statements in your tests
 11. Avoid mocking frameworks.
 12. Stick to handwritten fakes, stubs, spies, etc.